trojanh/ToDoApp/README.md

 for more on Fixtures check https://github.com/emberjs/ember-data-fixture-adapter

-2.Project also uses Moment helpers for storing and displaying date and time use follwoing to install moment:
+2.Project also uses Moment helpers for storing and displaying date and time.
+Use folloWing to install moment:

   	ember install ember-moment